-5 Providing the graduated response from SEN Group children to those requiring Education Health Care Plans and those with Statements of Special Needs
+5. Providing the graduated response from SEN Group children to those requiring Education Health Care Plans and those with Statements of Special Needs

 The school offers a differentiated curriculum.
-When a pupil fails to make progress and shows signs of difficulty in some of the following areas : acquiring English and Mathematical skills; presenting persistent behaviour, emotional and social difficulties; has sensory or physical problems; or communication or interaction difficulties, the school will place the pupil on the Record of Need and support that is additional to and different from the differentiated curriculum will be provided through an Individual Education Plan (IEP), written by the class teacher, in a range of ways including:
+When a pupil fails to make progress and shows signs of difficulty in some of the following areas: acquiring English and Mathematical skills, presenting persistent emotional and social difficulties, has sensory or physical problems or communication or interaction difficulties, the school will place the pupil on the Record of Need and support that is additional to and different from the differentiated curriculum will be provided through an Individual Education Plan (IEP) written by the class teacher and SENDCo in conjunction with the parents and child.